Judy Garland: 1938–1939: The Wizard of Oz

 In 1938, when Garland was sixteen, she was cast as Dorothy Gale in The Wizard of Oz (1939), a film based on the 1900 children's book by L. Frank Baum.
 In the film, she sang the song with which she would be constantly identified afterward, "Over the Rainbow."
-She frequently used an excerpt from it as her entrance music during later concerts and television appearances, and named it her favorite of all the songs she had ever recorded, showing how "inextricably linked" her career itself was with it.
+She frequently used an excerpt from it as her entrance music during later concerts and television appearances and named it her favorite of all the songs she had ever recorded, showing how "inextricably linked" it was to her career.

-Judy was not the first pick for Dorothy.
+Garland was not the studio's first choice for the character of Dorothy.
 Although producers Arthur Freed and Mervyn LeRoy had wanted to cast her in the role from the outset, studio chief Mayer first tried to borrow Shirley Temple from 20th Century Fox but was declined.
-Deanna Durbin was then asked but was unavailable, and this resulted in the casting of Garland.
+Deanna Durbin was then asked but was unavailable.
+Garland then received the role.